raycast/extensions/extensions/quick-search/README.md

 # raycast-quick-search

-Use keyboard shortcut quickly search selected text or clipboard text via Google or Github or DeepL etc.
+Use a global keyboard shortcut to quickly search selected text or clipboard text via Google or Github or DeepL etc.

 ## How is this extension different from Raycast's built-in "Quick Link"?